abdelalimah/Workspace-Automater/README.md

 # Worksapce automater

-## workspace automater is a tool for creating workspaces assembling multiple apps to run with a single command
+## workspace automater is a command line tool for creating workspaces assembling multiple apps to run with a single command

 # Usage